Infant Abduction Prevention in Hospitals

 Q: Is the wearable tag safe for newborns?

 Yes.
 Infant protection tags are specifically designed for newborn use.
-They are small and lightweight, with smooth edges that prevent skin irritation on a newborn’s delicate skin.
-They are typically worn as anklets and are designed to be secure enough to remain in place while remaining comfortable during the first hours and days of life.
+They are small and lightweight, with smooth edges that prevent skin irritation.
+They typically wear as anklets and remain secure without restricting the infant’s movement or comfort during the first hours and days of life.
 Tamper detection sensors monitor continuous skin contact, so any attempt to remove the tag generates an immediate system alert rather than silently disabling the protection.

 Q: Can an infant protection system work alongside other hospital safety applications?

 Yes — and this is one of the most important considerations when selecting a system.
-Penguin’s PenSafe platform is built on a shared BLE 5.1 sensor infrastructure that simultaneously supports infant protection, staff duress alerting, patient wander and elopement prevention, and asset tracking.
-Hospitals that deploy a single platform for all of these use cases benefit from lower total infrastructure cost, simpler maintenance, and a unified software interface for all safety monitoring across the facility — rather than managing separate systems for each application.
+Penguin’s PenSafe platform uses a shared BLE 5.1 sensor infrastructure that simultaneously supports infant protection, staff duress alerting, patient wander and elopement prevention, and asset tracking.
+Hospitals that deploy a single platform for all of these use cases benefit from lower total infrastructure cost, simpler maintenance, and a unified software interface — rather than managing separate systems for each application.

 Q: What level of location accuracy does an infant protection system need?